-The treatment of brain tumors is based on several things, including:
+Your treatment for a brain tumor will be based on several factors, including:

 - The type of brain cell from which the tumor grew — for example, an astrocyte or oligodendrocyte

-- The area of the brain where the tumor formed, including assessment of the critical functions performed by that area of the brain
+- The tumor’s location, including assessment of the critical functions performed by that area of the brain

-- The specific molecular and genetic markers of each tumor
+- Molecular and genetic markers of your tumor